eyalzimerman/pre-course-2021-final/README.md

   ✅ Undo action after you deleted todo - using Array

-  ✅ A print button
+  ✅ A print button (also can save PDF file)

   ✅ A Loading spinner for network request

-  ✅ A button to Mark/Unmark todo as done
+  ✅ A button to Mark/Unmarked todo as done

   ✅ I used with Sweet Alert to notify User actions